 Here are some of the frequently asked questions we often hear about business loans.
 If you're wondering about the application process, what our lenders are looking for, or how it works, you can find the answer on this page.
 If you have a question that isn't answered, why not get in touch with a Business Finance Specialist or email us directly at firstname.lastname@example.orgGet business finance

-We often handle lots of questions when it comes to business loans and how to apply but if you've got a question that we haven't listed, why not get in touch with our team today on firstname.lastname@example.org We're always happy to help.
+We often handle lots of questions regarding business loans and how to apply but if you've got a question that we haven't listed, why not get in touch with our team today on email@example.com We're always happy to help.

 Our fastest case was completed in 18 minutes, from initial enquiry to funds in the business's bank account.
 Our record from enquiry to approval is 20 seconds.